skomarica/alfresco-share-create-link/README.md

 Although the creation of links to folder is supported by backend mechanism, I did not intentionally add "Create Link" action to the folder-browse and folder-details action groups.
 The reason for this is the way Alfresco Share application works with links (even with those created using Alfresco Explorer Shelf "Paste as Link" functionality):
 * Document link points to the document details view which is fine and expected
 * Folder link points to the folder details view and clicking the folder link will not navigate you to the linked folder path, displaying folder's content, but to the folder details view

+> #### Why am I getting an error "Link creation could not be completed"?
+Two common reasons for getting such error message are:
+1. You have not correctly installed "create-link-repo.amp" to "alfresco.war"
+2. You already have a link with the same name within a selected folder